Seagate/cortx-motr/doc/sm/index.rst

         ...
     }

-Interaction between the fom and locality like the following:
+Interaction between the fom and locality looks like the following:

 .. image:: fom-tick.png